 What is the protocol before and during the in-room or in-apartment family visit?

 Upon entry into the residence, family visitors may be provided a visitor badge that they must display prominently while in the building.
 They will also be given a mask.
-During the in-room and in-apartment family visits, residents and family visitors must wear a mask at all times, but do not need to maintain social distancing.
-Touching, hugging, etc. are allowed with proper hand hygiene before and after contact.
+Visitors must wear a mask at all times while in the building.
+Drinking and eating are allowed while in the resident’s room.
 Family visitors must proceed and stay in the resident’s room at all times or as directed by staff.
 Use of common areas on the unit is prohibited.

 What happens if there is a positive case of the virus in the residence?